CPR - child (1 to 8 years old)

 - Keep your other hand on the child's forehead, keeping the head tilted back.

-- Press down on the child's chest so that it compresses about 1/3 to 1/2 the depth of the chest.
+- Press down on the child's chest so that it compresses about one third to one half the depth of the chest.

 - Cover the child's mouth tightly with your mouth.